Zillow Group Inc. (Z) Just Got Our Attention

 Sponsored

-The average price from analysts is $178.50, which is $79.74 above the current price.
-Z currently public float of 177.12M and currently shorts hold a 11.85% ratio of that float.
-Today, the average trading volume of Z was 3.19M shares.
+The average price from analysts is $164.95.
+Z currently public float of 177.12M and currently shorts hold a 11.75% ratio of that float.
+Today, the average trading volume of Z was 3.11M shares.

 Z’s Market Performance